 Please note: The itinerary provided is meant as a guideline and is subject to change without notice.
 On rare occasions, it may be necessary to deviate from our regular itinerary for reasons beyond our control.
 In these instances we will provide the best available alternative.

 Age Limit on Galapagos Trips

-We welcome children ages seven and older on scheduled departures.
-However, while some seven-year-olds are well suited for our Galapagos adventures, others may not be ready for the requirements of group travel.
-We believe it's best to consider this minimum age limit a guideline – you, as a parent or guardian, are best qualified to decide whether your child would enjoy the experience without compromising the comfort of others.
+We welcome children ages 7 and older on scheduled departures.
+However, while some 7-year-olds are well suited for our Galapagos adventures, others may not be ready for the requirements of group travel.
+We believe it's best to consider this minimum age limit a guideline.
+You, as a parent or guardian, are best qualified to decide whether your child would enjoy the experience without compromising the comfort of others.
 We strongly encourage you to speak with one of our Adventure Specialists about the specific requirements of the trip so you can make an informed decision.
-We do not permit children younger than seven on our scheduled departures due to safety regulations, physical limitations and concerns regarding group dynamics.
+We do not permit children younger than 7 on our scheduled departures due to safety regulations, physical limitations and concerns regarding group dynamics.

 Getting There & Getting Home

 Arrival for 2018 trips: Please arrive in Quito no later than 4 pm on Day 1 in order to attend a welcome dinner at 7 pm.

 Departure: On the final day, you are free to depart from Quito after 9 pm for trips on the Letty and Ocean Spray.

 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as we are intimately familiar with the special requirements of this program and can arrange the most efficient travel.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.